downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-5-download-java-se-windows-binary.png" alt="jdk 5 download java se windows binary">

-Sign in using your Oracle account (or create a new one) and the download should start.
+> To download archived JDK versions you need an Oracle account.
+Create a new account or sign in with an existing one.

-Now, wait for it to finish.
+Wait for the download to complete.

 ## Step #2: Install